Economy of Romania

-The economy of Romania is a complex high-income economy with a skilled labour force, ranked 12th in the European Union by total nominal GDP and 7th largest when adjusted by purchasing power parity.
-The World Bank notes that Romania’s efforts are focused on accelerating structural reforms and strengthening institutions in order to further converge with the European Union.
-The country's economic growth has been one of the highest in the EU since 2010, with the first half of 2022 seeing an unexpected 5.8% increase.
+The economy of Romania is a developing mixed economy, with a high degree of complexity.
+It ranks 12th in the European Union by total nominal GDP and 7th largest when adjusted by purchasing power (PPP).
+The World Bank notes that Romania's efforts are focused on accelerating structural reforms and strengthening institutions in order to further converge with the European Union.
+The country's economic growth has been one of the highest in the EU since 2010, with 2022 seeing a better-than-expected 4.8% increase.

 In recent years, it witnessed growth rates such as: 4.8% in 2016, 7.1% in 2017, 4.4% in 2018 and 4.1% in 2019.
 In 2020, its GDP per capita in purchasing power standards reached 72% of the European Union average, up from 44% in 2007, the highest growth rate in the EU27.
-Romania's economy ranks 36th in the world by GDP (PPP), with a Int$731 billion annual output (2022).
+Romania's economy ranks 35th in the world by its total GDP (PPP), with a Int$784 billion annual output (2023 est.).

 The country is a leading destination in Central and Eastern Europe for foreign direct investment: the cumulative FDI since 1989 totals more than $170 billion.
 Romania is the largest electronics producer in the region.
 In the past 20 years Romania has also grown into a major center for mobile technology, information security, and related hardware research.
 The country is a regional leader in fields such as IT and motor vehicle production.
 Bucharest, the capital city, is one of the leading financial and industrial centres in Eastern Europe.

-The top 10 exports of Romania are vehicles, machinery, chemical goods, electronic products, electrical equipment, pharmaceuticals, transport equipment, basic metals, food products, and rubber and plastics.
-Imports of goods and services increased 9.3%, while exports grew 7.6% in 2016, as compared to 2015.
-Exports of goods and services were expected to grow by 5.6% in 2017, while imports were seen increasing by 8.5%, according to the latest CNP (National Prognosis Commission) projections.

-The industry in Romania generated 33.6% of the local gross domestic product (GDP) in the first half of 2018.